gellerjulia/Constituent-Database/README.md

 # database-project
-Julia and Trevor's Constituents Database
+Julia and Trevor's Constituents Database.
 This is now non-empty?